Milwaukee shooting, 13th and Lincoln; police seek shooter

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News

+During an argument, the suspect fired shots that struck a victim.
+The suspect fled on foot.

-Anyone with any information is urged to contact Milwaukee police at 414-935-7360 or to remain anonymous, contact Crime Stoppers at 414-224-Tips or P3 Tips.
+Anyone with any information is asked to contact the Milwaukee Police Department at 414-935-7360 or to remain anonymous, contact Crime Stoppers at 414-224-TIPS or use the P3 Tips app.